-III.C.
-Copyright
+III.
+C. Copyright

 Many biomedical journals ask authors to transfer copyright to the journal.
-However, an increasing number of "open access" journals do not require authors to transfer copyright to the journal.
+However, an increasing number of "open-access" journals do not require transfer of copyright.
 Editors should make their position on copyright transfer clear to authors and to others who might be interested in using editorial content from their journals.
-The copyright status of articles in a given journal can vary: some content cannot be copyrighted (articles written by employees of the U.S. and some other governments in the course of their work, for example); editors may agree to waive copyright on others; still others may be protected under serial rights (that is, use in publications other than journals, including electronic publications, is permitted).
+The copyright status of articles in a given journal can vary: Some content cannot be copyrighted (for example, articles written by employees of the U.S. and some other governments in the course of their work); editors may agree to waive copyright on others; and still others may be protected under serial rights (that is, use in publications other than journals, including electronic publications, is permitted).

-III.D.
-Overlapping Publications III.D.1.
+III.
+D. Overlapping Publications III.
+D. 1.
 Duplicate Submission

 Most biomedical journals will not consider manuscripts that are simultaneously being considered by other journals.
-Among the principal considerations that have led to this policy are: 1) the potential for disagreement when two (or more) journals claim the right to publish a manuscript that has been submitted simultaneously to more than one; and 2) the possibility that two or more journals will unknowingly and unnecessarily undertake the work of peer review and editing of the same manuscript, and publish same article.
+Among the principal considerations that have led to this policy are: 1) the potential for disagreement when two (or more) journals claim the right to publish a manuscript that has been submitted simultaneously to more than one; and 2) the possibility that two or more journals will unknowingly and unnecessarily undertake the work of peer review, edit the same manuscript, and publish the same article.

-However, editors of different journals may decide to simultaneously or jointly publish an article if they believe that doing so would be in the best interest of the public's health.
+However, editors of different journals may decide to

+simultaneously or jointly publish an article if they believe that doing so would be in the best interest of public health.

-III.D.2.
+III.
+D. 2.
 Redundant Publication